dngulin/PlainBuffers/README.md

 but PlainBuffers are designed for usage in data oriented designs.
 Main differences from FlatBuffers:
 - PlainBuffers allows you to work with regular structures.
-There aren't weird `Mutate`-methods, but there are normal getters, setters, indexers and iterators.
+There aren't weird `Mutate`-methods, but there are usual struct fields.
+But it is still a bit tricky with array accessors (see C# Generated Arrays Limitations).
 - PlainBuffers doesn't have structure size limitations.
 FlatBuffers' 64KB limit can cause troubles in some cases.
 - PlainBuffers allows you to set default values for structure fields.
 Use the `WriteDefault` method to write them.
 - PlainBuffers does an automatic memory layout optimization to reduce paddings.